top of page

 Include lots of reds, blues and stripes.
 Some days we even twinned in pinks and whites.
 After all, every colour looks good under the Caribbean sun.

-A Fashion tip: Bring lots of linen and cotton clothing for a Southern Caribbean cruise in December.
+Here's a Fashion tip: Bring lots of linen and cotton clothing for a Southern Caribbean cruise in December.
 Shorts, skirts and dresses that are floaty.
 And for the evenings, at least two elegant outfits (one sparkly) because HAL gives you two gala nights on a seven-night cruise as opposed to one.

 Besides, you can never be overdressed on a cruise.